coastal brown bear in Alaska

 You can visit on your own without a guide (though you’ll still need to pay for boat or plane transport to the parks), but it’s not recommended you travel outside of Brooks Falls unless you’re a bear expert.
 If you’re looking for a quick experience, a day trip will likely suffice.
 But if you’re looking for a safari-like experience with North America’s apex predator, then consider a multi-day adventure with an outfitter.

-You can pretty much choose your own experience at Katmai—world-renowned thanks to the photos of bears standing and catching salmon in their mouths: Get dropped off at Brooks Falls for a day or three or travel into the park’s interior, where the bears congregate along the meadows and beaches bordering the bays.
+You can pretty much choose your own experience at Katmai, world-renowned thanks to the photos of bears standing and catching salmon in their mouths.
+On one hand, you could get dropped off at Brooks Falls for a day or three.
+On the other, you could travel into the park’s interior, where the bears congregate along the meadows and beaches bordering the bays.
 The former will give you an unforgettable image for Instagram, while the latter will give you a better understanding of the bears’ day-to-day lives.

 The bear necessities